Most people chase more “productivity hacks,” but the real frontier of performance isn’t caffeine or dopamine surges—it’s neural clarity.

 How to Take Cordyceps

-Cordyceps can be taken as dual‑extracted powder, capsule, or tincture.
+Cordyceps can be taken as a dual‑extracted powder, capsule, or tincture.
 For nootropic benefits, use a morning dose—its energizing effect pairs well with Rhodiola or as a pre‑work focus enhancer.

 → Cordyceps Militaris Mushroom from Lost Empire Herbs.
 8:1 extract powder.
 100% organic.